What is extended warranty insurance?

 - satisfies the principle of indemnity

 If we decide that your policy was mis-sold to you, we’ll tell your insurer to either deal with the claim or refund the premiums you’ve paid – with interest.

 Wrongful denial of claim

 If we decide your insurer has wrongly denied your claim, we’ll usually tell them to re-assess your claim or pay it in full.

 We may ask your insurer to give you a cash settlement.
 In these cases, we’ll also usually ask them to pay you interest at 8% from the date of the damage – to the date of the actual settlement.

 Compensation for distress and inconvenience

 We'll also look at the emotional impact the insurer’s mistake has had on you.
-In some cases, we may decide that your insurer should compensate you for trouble and upset.
+In some cases, we may decide that your insurer should compensate you for distress and inconvenience.